tolecnal/logstash-input-zendesk/README.md

 It uses the official Zendesk ruby client api (https://github.com/zendesk/zendesk_api_client_rb).
 Currently, the input supports organization, user, ticket, ticket comment and topic object types.
 It assumes that the user specified has the appropriate Zendesk permissions to access the fetched objects.
+Don't forget to apply the index templates from the templates folder to Elasticsearch before running the plugin.

 Just sharing what I have been using and I hope it helps other folks get started.